Xiao-I Corporation (AIXI) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-29, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Xiao-I Corporation (“Xiao-I” or“the Company”) (NASDAQ: AIXI).
-Investors who purchased Xiao-I securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/AIXI .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Xiao-I Corporation ("Xiao-I" or "the Company") (NASDAQ: AIXI ).
+Investors who purchased Xiao-I securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/AIXI .

 Investigation Details